 |State||Annual Mean Salary|

-Tools & Technologies Used by Desktop Publishers
+What Tools & Technology do Desktop Publishers Use?

 - Microsoft Excel